 In one of his songs, American singer Billy Joel lamented that “honesty” is such a lonely word.
 That’s because this virtue is so much lacking in the world today.

-This is why we need to teach our children the value of honesty.
+This is why we need to teach our children the virtue of honesty.
 Let us teach them to value integrity over material possessions.
 Show them that true happiness comes from being able to sleep peacefully at night knowing that you did not take advantage of anyone.